-You’ll learn about blueprints; building layout; framing; roof, wall, and floor systems; interior and exterior finish; and more.
-You’ll go from the classroom to the lab to on-site training.
-When you graduate, you’ll have up to 960 hours toward your apprenticeship requirement and will have your apprenticeship year-one block exams under your belt, putting you on the path toward becoming a Red Seal carpenter.
+In this program, you’ll discover how to use concepts from math, engineering and design to construct solid building structures.
+You’ll learn about blueprints, building layout, framing, roof, wall, and floor systems, interior and exterior finish, and more.
+Courses are delivered through classroom, and on-site training, putting the theory you learn right to work.
+By the time you graduate, you’ll have 960 hours toward your apprenticeship requirement, and will have completed your apprenticeship Year 1 level exams, putting you on the path toward becoming a Red Seal carpenter.

 |Location:||Summerside Waterfront Campus|